Roave/composer-gpg-verify/README.md

 Please refer to the [examples](examples) directory for running examples in your system.
 All examples are designed in a way that will leave your current GPG settings untouched.

+## Limitations

+This package still has few serious limitations:

+ * it needs `gpg` `2.x` to run - this means that you should probably be on Ubuntu 16.04 or equivalent.
+ * it needs `gpg` `2.x`
+ * it can only verify signatures of downloaded GIT repositories: any non-git packages will cause the validation to fail

+These limitations will eventually be softened as development of further versions of the library continues.